IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/inventory_manager.md

 manager.addItemToPlayer("UP", 63, "minecraft:dirt") --Will add 63 dirt to the players inventory from the chest above

-manager.removeItemFromPlayer("UP", 128, "minecraft:stone") --Will remove 128 stone blocks from the players inventory to the chest above
+manager.removeItemFromPlayer("UP", 114, "minecraft:stone") --Will remove 114 stone blocks from the players inventory to the chest above

+manager.removeItemFromPlayer("UP", 400) --Will remove 400 items from the players inventory to the chest above
 ```

 | Function | Returns  | Description |